kirienko/onegin_daily/README.md

 There is a counter `current_pos` which stores the state of the bot.
-Initially it is zero.
+Initially it is equal to zero.
 I.e. on the first day, the bot takes the file number zero from the `/tweets` folder, and publishes it.
 After a successful tweet the current position is incremented.
 The next day the bot will take the next tweet.
-On the `n`-th day the bot will take the `n`-th file, as it stated in the `current_pos`.
+On the `n`-th day the bot will take the `n`-th file, as it is stated in the `current_pos`.
 But if one day the bot is unable to tweet for some reason, the `current_pos` remains the same, and as soon as the bot is back to live, it continues from where it has stopped.